mikevosskuhler/aws_saa_co3/Databases.md

 sits between app / consumer and the DB
 - limits number of open connections
 - detect and hold open connections to prevent timeout
-- can handle DB failover for your app, in case an instance dies
+- can handle DB failover for your app, in case an instance dies --> DB is hidden from app
 - allows IAM auth
+- uses long term connection pool --> not based on client app interactions
+- auto scaling and highly available and fully manged
+- works with RDS and Aurora
+- only accessible in VPC
+- proxy endpoints being used by the app
 # Redshift
 - based on PostgreSQL
 - supports Open Database Connectivity (ODBC) or Java Database Connectivity (JDBC) connectors